All posts

 The Contractors Who Win More Work Less for It

 The data is not ambiguous.
 Contractors who pre-qualify leads and charge for detailed consultations close at 60-70% instead of 15-25%.
 They do fewer estimates.
 They win more jobs.
-They do less administrative overhead per dollar of revenue.
+They carry less administrative overhead per dollar of revenue.

 The "free estimate" model works when you are new, when you are building a reputation, when you need volume to learn your market.
 It stops working the moment your time becomes a real constraint.

 If you are reading this, your time is already a constraint.
+The question is whether you are pricing that time accordingly.

 Run the numbers on your business: Free Estimate Waste Calculator | Contractor Lead Qualifier